zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   specified ICE procedures are: 1.5\*RTT + Ta\*(Additional_Flows-1),
   where Ta is the pacing timer, which ICE specifies to be no smaller than 20 ms. That assumes a message in one direction, and then an immediate triggered check back.
-The reason it isn't more, is that ICE first finds one candidate pair that works prior to attempting to establish multiple flows.
+The reason it isn\'t more, is that ICE first finds one candidate pair that works prior to attempting to establish multiple flows.
 Thus, there is no extra time until one has found a working candidate pair.